-Valentine’s Day is fast approaching and it’s not just about candy and flowers.
-Learn how you can explain Valentines’s Day to your kids.
+Valentine’s Day is fast approaching, and it’s not just about candy and flowers.
+Learn how you can explain Valentine’s Day to your kids.

 Valentine’s Day is a fun and simple holiday for children to celebrate, but the origins of the day are actually pretty complicated.
 While the roots of Valentine’s Day are murky, born of both pagan and Christian traditions, the common thread is love, and that’s an easy theme for kids to get behind.
 Here’s how to explain Valentine’s Day to kids.

-Side note for parents: The notion of a man named Valentine delivering love notes far and wide isn’t exactly true, and written Valentine’s Day cards didn’t even surface until the 1400’s, but the day slowly evolved into an opportunity to send cards to loved ones, and then expanded into yet another gift-giving holiday.
-Today, an estimated one billion Valentine’s Day cards are sent out each year, and more than $19 billion are spent on the occasion…and the holiday isn’t even celebrated worldwide!
-(Only the U.S., France, Australia, Mexico, Canada and the United Kingdom celebrate it.)
+Side note for parents: The notion of a man named Valentine delivering love notes far and wide isn’t exactly true, and written Valentine’s Day cards didn’t even surface until the 1400s, but the day slowly evolved into an opportunity to send cards to loved ones and then expanded into yet another gift-giving holiday.
+Today, an estimated one billion Valentine’s Day cards are sent out each year, more than $19 billion are spent on the occasion…and the holiday isn’t even celebrated worldwide!
+(Only the U.S., France, Australia, Mexico, Canada, and the United Kingdom celebrate it.)

 It seems the best way to teach kids the meaning of the holiday is to emphasize the idea of love and to take the following approach:

 Take stock in those we love.

 Help your child make a list of everyone he loves.
 Explain that love comes in many forms, not just the kind shared between parents!
 Ask him to think of different kinds of love.
 For example, he might say he has a little crush, loves his dog, loves his friends, and loves his grandma.
 You can talk about gratitude during this conversation, too.
 In this way, you can include all of the people he may be grateful for in the list of those he loves.
 (His teacher and his babysitter might fit here.)